CKtrace/DACON-Construction-Equipment-Oil-Condition-Classification-AI-Contest/README.md

 <br>

 ```
-1st Limitations: This competition had to use a "Knowledge Distillation" technique
+1st Limitation : This competition had to use a "Knowledge Distillation" technique

-2nd Limitations : The number of features in the training data is 54, and the number of
+2nd Limitation : The number of features in the training data is 54, and the number of
                  features in the data to be predicted is 19, which is a difference of about 3 times.
 ```